-Student Learning Outcome 2 (Expectations): All students must demonstrate proficiency on the fundamentals of transport phenomena (including fluid dynamics), chemical thermodynamics, kinetics, and applied and computational mathematics.
-PHD students, in addition, must show proficiency in advanced methods related to these topics.
+Student Learning Outcome 2 - All students must demonstrate proficiency in graduate level transport phenomena (including fluid dynamics), chemical thermodynamics, kinetics, and applied and computational mathematics.
 Indicators of content knowledge gains are reflected by consistent progress towards completion of required courses as shown in the programs of study as well as high grades in those courses.